Gammern/ubllarsen/UblLarsen/ReadmeFirst.txt

 UBL Larsen
 -----------
-UBL Larsen is a library of classes that can be streamed to/from "UBL 2.0 updated" compliant xml files by System.Xml.XmlSerializer.
+UBL Larsen is a library of classes that can be streamed to/from "UBL 2.1" compliant xml files by System.Xml.XmlSerializer.
 Knowledge of XmlSerialiser is preffered in order to understand how class instances can be converted from/to xml without fiddly parsing. http://msdn.microsoft.com/en-us/library/system.xml.serialization.xmlserializer.aspx